adamacadamy/tutorialDocuments/python_lessons/python-flask/lessons/01-python_flask_templating.md

 ---

-This tutorial provides a strong foundation for building Flask applications.
-Let me know if you need more details or want to explore advanced features!
+This updated tutorial provides a strong foundation for building Flask applications using class-based views.
+Let me know if you need more examples or want to explore advanced features!